Wise Self-and-Parts Work

-- Come home to your aliveness and live from your True Self.
+- Come home to your aliveness and live from your Wise Self.

-In therapy we will work together to help you understand your Parts and to help you inhabit your True Self.
+In therapy we will work together to help you understand your Parts and to help you inhabit your Wise Self.
 Together we will help you discover:

-- A felt sense of your healthy self and its various, healthy, facets: True Self.
+- A felt sense of your healthy self and its various, healthy, facets: Wise Self.

 - A compassionate map of your defenses, roles, unhelpful systems and identities: Parts.